OS2autoproces/os2autoproces-frontend/README.md

 ### Environment config

-Environment config is managed in /public/environment-config.js

-Environment config works by the Docker containers startup.sh script writes environment variables in /public/environment-config.js which is loaded in the index.html file.
+Environment config is managed in /public/environment-config.js Environment config works by the Docker containers startup.sh script writes environment variables in /public/environment-config.js which is loaded in the index.html file.
 That way the frontend has access to the configuration giving to the Docker image when it is started.

+### General patterns and conventions

+All icons in the application are added by creating a Vue component with the icons svg code.

+## Documentation

+This README contains all documentation for the project.

+Documentation for the backend: https://dev.os2autoproces.eu/doc

+### Known bugs and quirks

+Be careful when updating the Vuetify package.
+It often breaks the styling of custom components in the application.

+There are no known bugs.

+### Recommendations for future development

+There are no recommendations.

 ## Local dev environment

-It is recommened to use [Visual Studio Code](https://code.visualstudio.com/) for developing on the project.

-After installing Visual Studio Code, make sure to install the recommened extensions from the Extensions tab;

-- Prettier - Code formatter
-- TSLint
-- EditorConfig for VS Code
-- Docker

-After setting up VS Code clone the project from github and install the npm packages with `npm install`.
+First install packages with `npm install`.

+### Running the application

-Finally, run `npm run serve` to start the dev server.
+`npm run serve` will start the dev server.
-Docker is not required for development, only for deployment in production.

-While developing, the application depends on the backend running on https://dev.os2autoproces.eu/
+The application depends on the backend running on https://dev.os2autoproces.eu/

 ### Test Credentials

-Test credentials for use during development can be found in the API docs at https://dev.os2autoproces.eu/doc#chapter-2-3, Temporary Development Setup.

-_Note these credentials might not be up to date..._.
+Test credentials for use during development can be found in the API docs at https://dev.os2autoproces.eu/doc#chapter-2-3, Temporary Development Setup. _Note these credentials might not be up to date..._.
 You might need to use and/or update the credentials below:

-- _User_: itminds2@digitalidentity
+_User_: itminds2@digitalidentity
-- _PW_: Test1234
+_PW_: Test1234
-- _Test municipality_: Digital Identity
+_Test municipality_: Digital Identity

 ### Tests